zeeshanalipanhwar/Semantic-Segmentation-Keras/README.md

 | DeepLabV3_ResNet | - | - | - | - |

 # Qualitative Results
-Following is the test tissue image along its ground truth segmentation mask that I show the qualitative results of my models on.
+Following is the test tissue image with its ground truth segmentation mask that I show the qualitative results of my models on.
 ![Test Image For Qualitative Results](https://github.com/zeeshanalipnhwr/Semantic-Segmentation-Keras/blob/master/Images/Test_Image_For_Qualitative_Results.JPG)

 ## 1. SegNet